 Losing a menopause belly during and after menopause might seem impossible since hormone changes and the aging process are working against you.
 However, your belly fat is not only determined by the menopause stage but also the number of calories you take in and burn during the day.

-If you exercise too little and eat too much you can end up with unsatisfactory waistlines.
+If you exercise too little and eat too much you can end up with an expanding waistline.
 When women get older, they notice an increase in belly fat even if they don’t gain weight.
 This is due to a decreasing level of estrogen, which influences where fat is distributed in the body (1).

 Women should pay closer attention to their diet since it is harder to sustain a healthy weight during the postmenopause period.
-Besides caloric deficit and physical exercises which contribute to weight loss, women should switch to a menopause diet.
-There actually is some food that helps eliminate menopause belly.
+Besides caloric deficit and physical exercises which contribute to weight loss, women should focus on a healthy balanced diet.

-The following 5 foods can help you sustain a healthier weight and trim the fat around your waistline.
+The following 5 types of foods can help you sustain a healthier weight and maybe even trim the fat around your waistline.

 - Products that are rich in fiber.
-Whole-grain bread, cereal, pasta, rice, fruits, and vegetables promote digestive health, and weight control, and help you feel satiated for a long time.
-Most adult women need to have 21 g of fiber per day (4).
+Whole-grains, legumes, fruits, and vegetables promote digestive health, and weight control, and help you feel satiated for a long time.
+Most adult women need to have at least 21 g of fiber per day (4).

 - Fatty fish.
 Such fish, as salmon, sardines, and tuna are rich in vitamin D and omega-3 fatty acids.
-These fight night sweats, improve mood, decrease inflammation, and help with depression.
-That means you will get a healthy amount of calories and more energy to work out.
+These may help fight night sweats, improve mood, and decrease inflammation, not to mention being heart-healthy.

 - Water.
-It is present in any diet because water is beneficial enough to keep us energized and boost our immune system.
-When we consume enough water we feel less hunger and thus reduce our caloric intake.
+It is present in any diet because water is essential for life.
+Being adequately hydrated can make you feel more focused and energetic if you weren’t drinking enough water before.
+Plus, when we consume enough water we may feel less hunger and thus reduce our caloric intake.

 - Protein.
 Like high-fiber food, protein products help us feel full for long periods of time without any need to snack.
 Eggs, lean meats, and tofu reduce hunger and can help curb cravings.
-Protein also protects our muscles which is vital to a healthy metabolism.
+Protein also helps maintain our muscles which is vital to a healthy metabolism.

-Your menopause weight loss diet should include food rich in vitamins and minerals which promote better digestion.
-Remember, this will work only if you combine caloric deficiency with physical activities.
+Your menopause weight loss diet should include food rich in vitamins and minerals as well as lean protein, complex carbohydrates, and healthy fats..
+Remember to include physical activity as well..
 Whether it’s a Mediterranean or vegan diet you won’t get the needed results if you stick to a sedentary lifestyle.

 Read More: Life After Menopause: What To Expect?